-Gingrich: 'President 'cannot obstruct justice'
+Gingrich says President 'cannot obstruct justice'

 "The left right now is engaged in the Salem witchcraft process of, 'We know somebody's evil, we know somebody's bad.
 I wonder who we should burn at the stake?
 Maybe it's you, whoever you are,'" Gingrich said.
 He encouraged the audience to read Arthur Miller's "The Crucible," saying "that's the mentality of the left right now."

-Gingrich said a reported investigation of Trump for obstruction of justice in the Russia probe -- which Trump himself said is happening -- is related to a failed attempt to prove election collusion between the Trump campaign and Russia, which Gingrich called the "Russia Fantasy."
+Gingrich was a vocal advocate for Trump during his campaign and at one time was considered for the vice president slot.
+He said a reported investigation of Trump for obstruction of justice in the Russia probe -- which Trump himself said is happening -- is related to a failed attempt to prove election collusion between the Trump campaign and Russia, which Gingrich called the "Russia Fantasy."

 "Everybody on the left has been walking around town chanting, 'watch for the Russian connection, watch for the Russian connection, look for the collusion,'" Gingrich said.
 "Turns out, even Dianne Feinstein, the ranking Democrat on the (Senate) intelligence committee, says there is zero evidence of collusion.
 So now the newest one is, 'Ah, but there was obstruction of justice over the collusion.'"